Science Department Vision

 Science is a crucial component of the school curriculum that permeates our lives and informs our everyday actions.
 As a department, we recognise the need to inspire and motivate pupils by making science relevant in the 21st Century, in addition to exploring its historical significance.
 We are committed to relating the subject to real life contexts and exploring the impact it has on our daily lives.

 The department consists of 8 full time specialist members of staff, for the 3 subject disciplines of Biology, Chemistry and Physics, and 2 full time laboratory technicians.
 The subject is very well resourced within a block of 8 fully equipped labs.
 We also have 30 laptops, 15 iPads and 30 WordPads for use in any room.
 Each classroom is equipped with a digital projector and an interactive whiteboard.
 We have implemented software such as Kerboodle, Boardworks, Plato, Multimedia Science, Sam Learning and GCSE Pod.
-These are used by the department during lessons and as an ICT homework resource.
+These are used by the department during lessons and as a homework resource.
 Heavy investments in modern technology and practical equipment enable the department to deliver engaging lessons that stimulate enthusiasm, enjoyment and success.

 Pupils who follow the Combined Science route study a wide variety of topics across the disciplines of Biology, Chemistry and Physics, throughout both GCSE’s.
 Pupils will also develop essential practical skills in a number of ‘Required Practical’ lessons, which will also be assessed in the terminal examinations, contributing towards their final GCSE grade.